pairing4good/gildedrose/readme.md

 [talk](https://youtu.be/D4auWwMsEnY) on code smells is a great way to get your head around this idea.)

 #### Code Smells
-In the method-under-test `updateQuality` the following smells pop out at me:
+In the method-under-test `updateQuality`, the following smells pop out at me:
-- **Too Long**: The method is long enough I have to scroll to see it all
+- **Too Long**: The method is long enough that I have to scroll to see it all
 - **Too Many Responsibilities**: The method does a lot of things
 - **Not [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)**: There's a lot of duplicated concepts
 - **Too Complex**: The nested if/else structure is several layers deep and difficult to follow